MURAL BY SEPARATED YOUNG PEOPLE IN THE CHILDREN'S SECTION AT THE REFUGEE COUNCIL

 Kamron's survival is as remarkable as his experience tragic.
 The account of his journey highlights many of the issues around the age assessment of children who are seeking asylum in the UK.
 Although he was only a child, the authorities treated Kamron as an adult, detained him for long periods and very nearly deported him, before they finally recognised him as a minor.

-Kamron is a regular at BHUMP (Befriending Hillingdon Unaccompanied Minors Project) and recounts what it means to him.
+Kamron is a regular at BHUMP (Befriending Hillingdon Unaccompanied Minors Project), which The Separated Child Foundation is very pleased to partner.
+Kamron recounts what BHUMP means to him.
 It was through a BHUMP workshop that he came to tell his story, which was translated by an interpreter from the Community Advocates' Network, based at REAP (Refugees in Effective and Active Partnership).

 Project Manager Freda Ritchie explains: "At BHUMP we use many media to enable the young people to develop their own personal identity, sense of belonging and self worth.
 Arguably one of the finest media for this purpose is the written word.
 We also encourage young people to write about their own personal experiences as a form of therapy and release."